What's in Our Coffee?

 To start, we’d like to apologize to all you Vegans out there, but we absolutely love a little collagen in our morning brew, a slurry we’ve most-unattractively coined Meatbrew.

-Collagen is basically a kind of protein -- coming from the Greek word, “kólla” meaning “glue,” it was initially taken from equine hooves and bones to make literal Elmer’s -- really though, it’s easiest to think of collagen as a kind of glue within our own bodies.
-So, apart from lending a little extra texture to our usual java, this powdered protein has a host of other health benefits.
+Collagen is basically a kind of protein -- coming from the Greek word, “kólla” meaning “glue,” it was initially taken from equine hooves and bones to make literal Elmer’s -- and it’s easiest to think of collagen as a kind of glue within our own bodies.
+Apart from lending a little extra texture to our usual java, this powdered protein has a host of other health benefits.

-Most famously, a little extra collagen in your diet can help you become just a bit more ravishing in every way: improving skin, hair, teeth and nail health (1)(2).
-All of these need collagen to be, type 1 collagen in particular.
-However, as time goes by we produce less and less collagen.
+Most famously, a little extra collagen in your diet can help you become just a bit more ravishing in nearly every way: improving the appearance of skin, hair, teeth and nails(2).
+All of these need collagen to be, and type 1 collagen in particular.
+Our bodies naturally produce collagen, however, as time goes by, we produce less and less.
 So, if you’re choosing to be younger-looking, you might want to start choosing those good good peptides to pop in your morning brew.
 By keeping skin looking taut as a John le Carré novel, a little collagen-supplementation can also help cellulite from peaking out from under that firmer derma-layer.

 Not only that, but collagen is excellent at improving gut health (and specifically combatting leaky-gut syndrome) -- basically, by allowing us to form more strong connective tissue, our gastro-intestinal lining is given a serious repair job.
 This helps us keep nasty crap out of our intestines like Tim Howard keep’s opponents’ strikes from entering the USA net (5).
 Nasty stuff that causes things like infection, inflammation, and other things that would have Osmosis Jones on the scene.